tommydino93/Python_Utils/README.md

 # Python Utils
 This repository contains wrapper functions and code snippets for the most common python dtypes.
+Truth is I'm tired of searching on StackOverflow the same problems over and over again so I am just gathering them nicely here :)

 <br/><br/>